The small to medium-sized rodents that are squirrels are ubiquitous in all sorts of places around the world.

 As previously mentioned, coffee grounds are excellent to repel squirrels and prevent damage to your home and garden.
 You can use any coffee grounds and it doesn’t matter if it’s decaffeinated coffee or regular coffee.

-Don’t waste money putting down fresh coffee, simply keep the grounds from when you’ve made coffee!
+Don’t waste money putting down fresh coffee grounds, simply keep the used coffee grounds from when you’ve made coffee!

 If you’re not a regular coffee drinker, ask your local coffee shop to supply you with some for this purpose.
 It’s likely they’ll be pleased as it will save them having to dispose of this waste.